jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) The Commissioner may determine that an event is an emergency event, for the purposes of section MB 13(2)﻿(r) of the Income Tax Act 2007, if the event meets the requirements of paragraphs (a) and (b) of the definition of emergency in section 4 of the Civil Defence Emergency Management Act 2002.
 (2) The determination must set a period relating to the event that begins on the day of the event.
 (3) The determination may provide for the extension, limitation, variation, cancellation, or repeal of an earlier determination.
-(4) As soon as possible after issuing or changing a determination under this section, the Commissioner must publish the new or changed determination in a publication chosen by the Commissioner.
+(4) As soon as possible after issuing or changing a determination under this section, the Commissioner must publish the new or changed determination.

 **Determinations relating to certain employment expenditure**